-The Salesforce mobile app is ready-made for iOS and Android (and soon Windows).
+The Salesforce mobile app is ready-made for iOS and Android.
 Standard pages work on the Salesforce app.
 Custom Visualforce UI requires tweaks to make pages responsive.
 However, for the best user experiences on mobile devices, use Salesforce’s declarative tools to optimize mobile navigation, compact layouts, and actions for mobile users.
 No mobile app development experience needed!
 Learn more in the Salesforce Mobile Basics trail.

 Learn about support for Salesforce Communities on the Salesforce mobile app here.